 Although you can be frustrated and eager to get your skin better, it is important to understand the ‘skin cycle’ and how this will affect how it looks.

 Although everyone’s skin is different, there is a usual timeframe of four to six weeks.
 This starts when you introduce a new skincare regime.
+It can be tempting to stop using your skin care routine as you see signs of improvement, but sticking to the timeframe of four to six weeks is recommended.

 However, if this process lasts longer than six weeks, you should consult with a dermatologist.
 It may be that you need to alter your skincare regime to make the process work more effectively.